assylias/jBloomberg/README.md

 - Uses the standard java.util.concurrent package objects, so the syntax / way of doing things should look familiar to Java developers.
 For example, a historical data request returns a `Future<HistoricalData>`

-It should however be noted that using jBloomberg does increase memory consumption and GC although for most applications that should not be noticeable.
+It should however be noted that using jBloomberg does increase memory consumption and GC vs. using BLPAPI directly although for most applications that should not be noticeable.

 ###Stability